Hotmoka/hotmoka/tutorial/Takamaka.md

-These triples that we see in the `response.txt` file are called _updates_, since they describe how the blockchain was updated to cope with the creation of a new object.
+These triples that we see in the `response.txt` file are called _updates_, since they describe how the blockchain was updated to reflect the creation of a new object.
 We can say that the creation of an object, or the modification of an object, is just the addition of new updates into blockchain.

 So where is this new `Person` object, actually?
-Well, it exists in blockchain only.
+Well, it exists in blockchain only, as a set of updates.
 It did exist in RAM during the execution of the constructor.
 But, at the end of the constructor, it was deallocated from RAM and serialized in blockchain, in the form